This guide covers everything you need to know for building a professional writing portfolio, and will help you if you are:

 Authory is a self-updating online portfolio and backup service for content creators of all shapes and sizes.

-Authory is not only a beautiful portfolio builder but also a content backup service that ensures that you'll never lose a piece again, even if the original website shuts down.
+Authory also ensures that you'll never lose a piece again, even if the original website dies.

-Besides the portfolio and backup, Authory gives you:
+Besides the automatic content importing and backup features, Authory gives you:

-- Collections that let you divvy up your content into sections for easy perusal and sharing
+- Collections to organize your content into sections for easy perusal and sharing

-- Search and filter functionality that lets your audience (or you) find relevant content very easily
+- Search and filter functionality that lets your audience find relevant content with a keyword

-- Tracking features that let you know when an article of yours has been published anywhere on the internet.
+- Tracking features that notify when an article of yours has been published anywhere on the internet.
 You can utilize Authory's Zapier integration (provided with the Professional Plan) to receive publication notifications on Slack.

 - Newsletter and RSS capabilities to build your audience